NikkelM/Hades-II-HadesBiomes/README.md

 Congratulations, you've made it to the bottom of the page!

-If you are enjoying this mod and want to say thank you, you can consider donating to me on [GitHub Sponsors](https://github.com/sponsors/NikkelM) or [Ko-Fi](https://ko-fi.com/nikkelm).
+If you are enjoying this mod and want to say thank you, you can leave a donation on [GitHub Sponsors](https://github.com/sponsors/NikkelM) or [Ko-Fi](https://ko-fi.com/nikkelm).

 ## Disclaimer